webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 Until very recently (May 2020) it was next to impossible to reliably get a timestamp of currently displayed video frame in browsers.
 Workaround methods based on `video.currentTime` existed but were not particularly precise.
 Both the Chrome and Mozilla browser developers [supported](https://github.com/mozilla/standards-positions/issues/250) the introduction of a new W3C standard, [`HTMLVideoElement.requestVideoFrameCallback()`](https://wicg.github.io/video-rvfc/), that adds an API callback to access the current video frame time.
 While the addition sounds trivial it has enabled multiple advanced media applications on the web, which require audio/video synchronization.
-Specifically for WebRTC, the callback will include the `rtpTimestamp` field, the RTP timestamp associated with current video frame.
+Specifically for WebRTC, the callback will include the `rtpTimestamp` field, the RTP timestamp associated with the current video frame.
 This should be present for WebRTC applications, but absent otherwise.

 ### Latency Debugging Tips